-- 1. What does it mean to have an entrepreneurial mindset? - 2.
+- 1. How would you explain the concept of an entrepreneurial vision to your college roommate who is a history major? - 2.
+Identify five disruptive technologies and the industries that these technologies impact. - 3.
+In thinking about the future, and your own experiences, what opportunities are there for disruptive technologies in one or two familiar industries?
+What does it mean to have an entrepreneurial mindset? - 4.
 Discuss the basis for defining a target market.
-How does a focus on a target market assist with the development or adjustment of an idea? - 3.
-Explain the importance of being self-reflective and honest before, during, and after starting an entrepreneurial journey. - 4.
-Using the information on the steps for an entrepreneurial journey, give your own example with connections to this section's main concepts. - 5.
+How does a focus on a target market assist with the development or adjustment of an idea? - 5.
+Explain the importance of being self-reflective and honest before, during, and after starting an entrepreneurial journey. - 6.
+Using the information on the steps for an entrepreneurial journey, give your own example with connections to this section's main concepts. - 7.
 Consider the potential questions that you might ask yourself before you launch a venture.
 Discuss two or three questions that resonate with you and your personal experiences.
-Why or how do these questions influence you more than others? - 6.
+Why or how do these questions influence you more than others? - 8.
 Think about yourself within the context of the "nature or nurture," "born or made" argument.
-How do you feel these perspectives combine in your own potential as an entrepreneur? - 7.
+How do you feel these perspectives combine in your own potential as an entrepreneur? - 9.
 What are the similarities and differences between the life cycle stages of a person and a venture?
-How can these two concepts assist you in creating a successful venture? - 8.
+How can these two concepts assist you in creating a successful venture? - 10.
 Consider the historical information on entrepreneurship and innovation.
-How does our current economy, which is based on technology and knowledge, support entrepreneurial activity? - 9.
+How does our current economy, which is based on technology and knowledge, support entrepreneurial activity? - 11.
 Consider the multiple pathways to entrepreneurship.
-How might your own current situation reflect a potential pathway to entrepreneurship? - 10.
+How might your own current situation reflect a potential pathway to entrepreneurship? - 12.
 Is there a difference between a soft launch and a soft open?
-Why are two different terms used? - 11.
+Why are two different terms used? - 13.
 What are the benefits of a soft launch?
-What are the negatives of a soft launch? - 12.
-Outline your background and training, and then discuss the importance of connecting your background and training with a potential entrepreneurial pathway. - 13.
-How does creating an action plan help you become a successful entrepreneur? - 14.
+What are the negatives of a soft launch? - 14.
+Outline your background and training, and then discuss the importance of connecting your background and training with a potential entrepreneurial pathway. - 15.
+How does creating an action plan help you become a successful entrepreneur? - 16.
 What is the connection between an action plan and a framework?
-How are they different? - 15.
-Why are more individuals pursuing nontraditional entrepreneurship opportunities? - 16.
+How are they different? - 17.
+Why are more individuals pursuing nontraditional entrepreneurship opportunities? - 18.
 What is the difference between an immigrant entrepreneur and a minority entrepreneur?
 What are the similarities?